-Best of DZone: Refcardz
+Best of DZone: Refcards

 Join the DZone community and get the full member experience.Join For Free

-Whether you're looking for a full-length introduction to a framework, trying to better understand best-practices around your favorite language, or just need a quick reference for pesky syntax you always forget, look no further than the following Refcardz.
+Whether you're looking for a full-length introduction to a framework, trying to better understand best-practices around your favorite language, or just need a quick reference for pesky syntax you always forget, look no further than the following Refcards.

 Getting Started With Git by Matthew McCullough and Kurt Collins: Today, Git is effectively the de-facto standard for software version control, and it is truly an expected tool in every developer’s toolbox.
 This quick overview demonstrates what a rich and deep DVCS Git truly is, while still being approachable for the newcomer to this collaborative approach to source code and version control.
 Download this Refcard to learn about the essentials of getting started with Git like cloning existing projects, pushing Git commits to subversion, branching and merging, and more.